Bocksten Man: Local legend

-Some days after the find was revealed a local farmer (Karl Andersson) told Albert Sandklef of a legend he had heard as a child.
+Some days after the find was revealed, a local farmer (Karl Andersson) told Albert Sandklef of a legend he had heard as a child.
 Two old people from Åkulla had told his father about a man who was recruiting soldiers in the area.
 He had been killed by the peasants and buried in a bog.
 He would start haunting late at night, and in order to stop this, poles were struck through his body, whereafter the haunting stopped.
 As far as the farmer could remember they mentioned Store Mosse, a bog about 10 mi from the find, close to Nackhälle village, though he acknowledged that his memory might fail him as he had grown up in the vicinity of that bog.
 The farmer and Albert Sandklef went to Nackhälle and questioned several older people in the area.
 However, nobody recognized the legend.

 Cause of death

-It has been a matter of some discussion what actually caused the death of the man.
+It has been a matter of some discussion about what actually caused the death of the man.
 In January 2006 a professor and a doctor at Sahlgrenska University Hospital performed an "operation" on a plastic model of the body, based on computed tomography of the body.
-As a result, they concluded that he had first been hit at the lower jaw, then at the right ear and finally a lethal hit further towards the back of his head.
+As a result, they concluded that he had first been hit at the lower jaw, then at the right ear, and finally a lethal hit further towards the back of his head.

 Identity

 A hypothesis has been presented that the person was Simon Gudmundi, the dean of the Diocese of Linköping who died on 12 May 1491.
 In his 1998 book, Vem var Bockstensmannen?
 (Who was the Bocksten Man?), Owe Wennerholm reasoned that Gudmundi's name fit with what might be initials found on what might be a micro shield.
 It is also likely that Gudmundi visited the area.
 He worked with a group which tried to get Catherine of Vadstena canonized.
-One of her reputed miracles had taken place in the neighboring village.
+One of her reputed miracles had taken place in the neighbouring village.
 Speculation was that he was killed by order of Hemming Gadh (c.
 1450–1520) so that Gadh could assume the post of dean of the Diocese of Linköping.

-Location

-The bog in which the man was found is close to the border between Himle and Faurås hundreds.
-It is also close to the border between Rolfstorp, Sibbarp, Köinge and Svartrå parishes.
-The hundreds were responsible for the handling of murders, which meant that in this case there might be some confusion over the correct hundred to handle the case, to the advantage of the killer(s).
-It has therefore been assumed that the killer(s) had good local knowledge.